NomuraKohei/underwater-image-enhancement.github.io/README.md

 # Licence
-This software is released under the MIT License, see LICENSE.
+This software is released under the GNU License, see LICENSE.

 # Authors
 [Kohei Nomura] https://github.com/NomuraKohei